pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/using-pulsar/sections/basic-customization.md

 ##### Custom home location with an environment variable

-An environment variable can be used to make Atom use a different location.
+An environment variable can be used to make Pulsar use a different location.
 This can be useful for several reasons.
-One of these may be that multiple user accounts on a machine want to use the same Atom Home.
+One of these may be that multiple user accounts on a machine want to use the same Pulsar Home.
 The environment variable used to specify an alternate location is called `ATOM_HOME`.
 If this environment <!--TODO: This is still true but needs to be updated if this changes to PULSAR_HOME-->
 variable exists, the location specified will be used to load and store Pulsar settings.